-Total number of the outstanding certificates at June 30, 2023 reached 9,072,324 at a total value of EGP 4,748,109,633 The Bank currently holds 181,447 certificates worth of EGP 94,962,464 of which EGP 26,168,100 classified as fair value through other comprehensive income that represent 5% from the total number of certificates that were initially issued, whereas the remaining value of EGP 68,794,364 which represents 2% of the increase in fund's net asset value since initial subscription are classified as fair value through profit or loss.
+Total number of the outstanding certificates at June 30, 2023 reached 9,072,324 a total value of EGP 4,748,109,633 The Group currently holds 353,405 certificates worth of EGP 184,958,747 of which EGP 26,168,100 are classified as fair value through other comprehensive income and represent 5% from the total number of certificates that were initially issued, whereas the remaining value of EGP 79,189,904 are classified as fair value through profit or loss and EGP 79,600,743 are classified as trading investments.

 According to the management agreement and the fund's prospectus, the Bank shall receive fees and commissions for supervising the fund and other administrative services.
-Total commissions for the current period amounting to EGP 12,071,655 have been reported in the "fees and commission income" line item in the income statement.
+Total commissions for the current period amounting to EGP 12,071,655 have been reported in the "fees and commission income" line item in the consolidated income statement.